-1. The election of (a) three Class III members of the Board of Directors, each to serve a term expiring of the Annual Meeting of Shareholders in 2009 or until each such director's successor is duly elected and qualified and (b) one Class II member of the Board of Directors to serve a term expiring at the Annual Meeting of Shareholders in 2008 or until his successor is duly elected and qualified;

-2. The approval of the Commonwealth Biotechnologies, Inc. 2006 Stock Incentive Plan;

-3. The ratification of the appointment of BDO Seidman, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2006; and

-4. The transaction any other business properly coming before the meeting.
+- (1) The election of (a) two Class I members of the Board of Directors, each to serve a term expiring at the Annual Meeting of Shareholders in 2010 or until his successor is duly elected and qualified and (b) one Class II member of the Board of Directors, to serve a term expiring at the Annual Meeting of Shareholders of 2008 or until his succession is duly elected and qualified; - (2) The approval of the Commonwealth Biotechnologies, Inc. 2007 Stock Incentive Plan; - (3) The approval of an amendment to the articles of incorporation of Commonwealth Biotechnologies, Inc. to create a new class of 1,000,000 shares of undesignated preferred stock; - (4) The approval of an amendment to the articles of incorporation of Commonwealth Biotechnologies, Inc. to increase the number of authorized shares of common stock from 10,000,000 to 100,000,000; - (5) The ratification of the appointment of BDO Seidman, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2006; and - (6) The transaction of any other business properly coming before the meeting.